Quick, accurate, repeatable density measurement; in the brewhouse or in the lab

 Measures finished beer density for accurate weight based bottling

-Can measure Viscosity is a measure of the resistance of a fluid which is...
-More for additional insight into beer characteristics
+Can measure viscosity for additional insight into beer characteristics

 Mobile density measurement in the brewhouse or lab